ishaang684/Gubs/README.txt

 - hovering over a card shows an enlarged version of the card
 - Discard pile that you can drag cards to
 - Multiplayer, people can create/join rooms to play gubs together.

+FIXED:
+- Can't drag multiple cards, so cards can't get stuck on top of each other.